onBufferFull

 TcpConnection::$defaultMaxSendBufferSize = 2*1024*1024;

-This callback may be triggered immediately after calling Connection::send, for example when sending large amounts of data or rapidly sending data to the other end.
-Due to network or other reasons, data may accumulate in the send buffer of the corresponding connection and trigger the callback when it exceeds the TcpConnection::$maxSendBufferSize limit.
+This callback may be triggered immediately after calling Connection::send, for example when sending large data or sending data quickly in succession.
+Due to network reasons, data is heavily queued in the corresponding connection's send buffer.
+When it exceeds the limit of TcpConnection::$maxSendBufferSize, it triggers the event.

-When calling Connection::send($A) results in triggering onBufferFull, regardless of the size of the data $A being sent, even if it exceeds TcpConnection::$maxSendBufferSize, the data to be sent will still be placed in the send buffer.
-In other words, the actual data placed in the send buffer may be much larger than TcpConnection::$maxSendBufferSize.
-When the data in the send buffer reaches or exceeds TcpConnection::$maxSendBufferSize, calling Connection::send($B) will not place the data $B in the send buffer, but will instead be discarded and trigger the onError callback.
+When calling Connection::send($A) leads to triggering onBufferFull, regardless of how large the data $A is (even if larger than TcpConnection::$maxSendBufferSize), the data to be sent this time will still be placed into the send buffer.
+This means that the actual data placed in the send buffer can far exceed TcpConnection::$maxSendBufferSize.
+If the data in the send buffer has already exceeded TcpConnection::$maxSendBufferSize and Connection::send($B) is still invoked, then the data $B this time will not be added to the send buffer but will be discarded, triggering the onError callback.

-In summary, as long as the send buffer is not full, even if there is only one byte of space left, calling Connection::send($A) will definitely place $A in the send buffer.
-If the send buffer size exceeds the TcpConnection::$maxSendBufferSize limit after placing it in the send buffer, the onBufferFull callback will be triggered.
+In summary, as long as the send buffer is not full, even with just one byte of space, calling Connection::send($A) will definitely place $A into the send buffer.
+If the size of the send buffer exceeds the limitation of TcpConnection::$maxSendBufferSize after placing data into it, then the onBufferFull callback will be triggered.

 $connection

-The connection object, i.e. TcpConnection instance, used for operating the client connection, such as sending data, closing the connection, etc.
+The connection object, which is a TcpConnection instance, used to operate on the client connection, such as sending data, closing the connection, etc.

 Example